Smoke Bomb Safety Guide: How to Use Them Safely

 Preventing Skin Contact with Heat

-The exterior of the canister heats during operation.
-The areas closest to the burn port get the hottest.
+The exterior of the canister heats during operation, and the areas closest to the burn port get the hottest.
 Keep your grip at the base, away from the vent end.
-After the burn, do not touch the metal for at least 5-10 minutes.
-If you are doing multiple smoke bombs in a session, use light gloves or a cloth to move cooled canisters off your staging area - they may still be warm even when no longer hot.
+After the burn, do not touch the metal for at least 5–10 minutes.
+If you are doing multiple smoke bombs in a session, use light gloves or a cloth to move cooled canisters off your staging area — they may still be warm even when no longer hot.

 If Skin Contact Occurs

-For minor burns: run cool (not cold or ice) water over the area for at least 10 minutes.
-Cover with a clean, dry bandage.
+For minor burns: run cool (not cold or ice) water over the area for at least 10 minutes, then cover with a clean, dry bandage.
 Seek medical attention for anything beyond minor surface contact.

 Protecting Eyes